amstevenson/machine-learning-edible-plants/README.md

 ## Getting the data together

-1. Refer to 'List of edible stuff' - collect images
+1. Refer to 'List of edible stuff' - collect images [Done]
-2. Refer to 'List of non edible stuff' collect images
+2. Refer to 'List of non edible stuff' collect images [Done]

 ## Creating the model